When do most Burglaries take place?

 Leaving lights on when you’re not home also helps, as it gives the illusion that you are home.

-With these precautions, you can keep your home safe during the hours when you aren’t there.
+With precautions, such as a home alarm system, you can keep your home safe during the hours when you aren’t there.
 Simple things like leaving your lights on, having a sign in your yard, or cameras to watch over your property deter most burglars from even beginning their attempt.
 And remember, if you’re going on vacation, don’t broadcast it to the world!